VoiceFixer: Toward General Speech Restoration with Neural Vocoder: Appendix D

-\Figref{fig-SelfRecording} is the speech I recorded by myself using \textit{Adobe Audition}.
-I set the sample rate of the original recording to 8 kHz and manually add the clipping effect after recording.
-It also contains some low-frequency noise and reverberation introduced by the recording device and environment. \Figref{fig-Congress} is a speech~\footnote{\url{https://www.loc.gov/item/afccal000004}} delivered by \textit{Amelia Earhart}, 1897-1937, appeared in the Library of Congress, United States.
-It's originally a six minutes audio, in which we only select part of them for this demo.
-The original version sounds like a mumble because it is in low-resolution. \Figref{fig-dagong} is an interview in a TV news program, which includes distortions like room reverberation, noise, and low-resolution. \Figref{fig-xigua} is the audio uploaded by a Youtuber.
-Probably due to the recording device, her speech is deteriorated seriously by noise, and the energy of speech in the low-frequency part is also relatively low. \Figref{fig-tiedaoyoujidui} is the restoration of a Chinese famous old movie \textit{railroad guerrilla}.
-Its speech only has limited bandwidth, and part of the frequency information is completely lost.
-The audio in~\Figref{fig-wangsitu} is selected from a well-known TV series in China, \textit{romance of the three kindoms}.
-It's worth noticing that in the original spectrogram, some parts are masked off due to the audio compression. \Figref{fig-zhongshan} is a recording selected from a speech delivered by \textit{Sun Yat-sen}, 1866-1925.
-The speech is in extremely low-resolution and includes multiple kinds of unknown distortions. \Figref{fig-subway-broadcast} shows the result of a subway broadcasting I recorded in Shanghai.
+\Figref{fig-SelfRecording} is the speech we recorded using Adobe Audition.
+We set the sampling rate to 8 kHz and manually add the clipping effect.
+It also contains some low-frequency noise and reverberation introduced by the recording device and environment. \Figref{fig-Congress} is a speech delivered by \textit{Amelia Earhart}\footnote{\url{https://www.loc.gov/item/afccal000004}}, 1897-1937, appeared in the Library of Congress, United States.
+The original version sounds like a mumble. \Figref{fig-dagong} comes from an interview in a TV news program, which includes multiple distortions. \Figref{fig-xigua} is collected from the audio uploaded by a Youtuber\footnote{\url{https://v.ixigua.com/egVW74E/}}.
+Probably due to the recording device, her speech is deteriorated seriously by noise, and the energy of speech in the low-frequency part is also relatively low. \Figref{fig-tiedaoyoujidui} is the restoration of a Chinese famous old movie \textit{railroad guerrilla}\footnote{\url{https://www.youtube.com/watch?v=R8lY1qn2CHA}}, which speech has limited bandwidth.
+The audio in~\Figref{fig-wangsitu} is selected from a well-known TV series in China, \textit{romance of the three kindoms}\footnote{\url{https://www.youtube.com/watch?v=6h7N4Cl1lTw}}, in which some parts of the spectrogram are masked off due to the previous audio compression. \Figref{fig-zhongshan} is a recording\footnote{\url{https://www.bilibili.com/video/BV1WW411V7fR}} selected from a speech delivered by \textit{Sun Yat-sen}, 1866-1925, which is in extremely low-resolution and includes multiple unknown distortions. \Figref{fig-subway-broadcast} shows the result of a subway broadcasting we recorded in Shanghai.
 The low-frequency part of speech almost lost completely, and the reverberation is serious.